FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

           start: 2024-11-11T16:32:00.000Z
           end: 2024-11-11T16:39:00.000Z
           location: "Samyan Mitrtown: Main Hall"
-        - title: "Fireside Chat: How Filecoin and Axelar are Building to Scale Web3"
+        - title:
+            "From Milestones to Moonshots: A 2024 Filecoin Network Retrospective and Look Ahead to 2025"
           description: >
-            Two veteran L1 innovators come together to discuss the imperative of building interoperable Web3 infra.
-They’ll dive into the work being done to create composable and scalable frameworks in the Filecoin and Axelar universes and the possibilities unlocked by technical integrations between these two chains.
+            Join FilOz CEO and Protocol Labs Engineering & Research Lead Molly Mackinlay as she unpacks the network’s game-changing technical developments in 2024.
+Then, she’ll sit down to give an inside preview of Filecoin's roadmap for 2025 and the future of decentralized storage.
           speakers:
             - name: Molly Mackinlay
               company: FilOZ
-            - name: Georgios Vlacho
-              company: Axelar
           start: 2024-11-11T15:55:00.000Z
           end: 2024-11-11T16:15:00.000Z
           location: "Samyan Mitrtown: Main Hall"
+        - title:
-        - title: "Sponsor Content: Building AI Agents in the Era of DePIN: Ensuring Trust and Integrity with TEEs"
+            "Sponsor Content: Building AI Agents in the Era of DePIN: Ensuring Trust and Integrity with TEEs"
+          description:
-          description: In a world increasingly powered by decentralized infrastructures, building simultaneously trustworthy and autonomous AI agents is essential.
+            In a world increasingly powered by decentralized infrastructures, building simultaneously trustworthy and autonomous AI agents is essential.
 This session will explore how Trusted Execution Environments (TEEs) safeguard AI integrity within DePIN ecosystems,